 If you’re interested in getting a green certification for your business, or have a friend who might be interested in doing the same, click here to get help navigating that process.

 When a company has dedicated time, energy, and often money towards being more sustainable, they’re gonna tell you about it.
 They know those kinds of things go a long way with consumers and they’re not gonna stay quiet about it.
 Of course, they usually make that decisions because they truly believe in it.
 But they’re also gonna make sure you damn well know about it.
-So if a company is making claims that they can’t back up, your bullshit meter should be on high alert for those trying to reap the benefits without actually doing the work.
+So if a company is making claims that they can’t back up, your bullshit meter should be on high alert.

 Skimmed to the bottom?

 Aright, I see you… here’s a video on most of what I just talked about.

 Could your business be unknowingly greenwashing its customers?